The

 Intelligence related materials.

-- STRATEGY - all
+- STRATEGY -

-materials pertaining to military strategy and operations.
+materials pertaining to military strategy and operations, and policy.

 - HISTORICAL -